For too long, Nigeria’s Clothing [Design] and Textile industry has remained a stricken giant locally and globally. It is time to fix the giant.

 Raw Materials: From 1903 to 1974, the British Cotton Growers Association was in place to help regulate and advocate for Cotton Growers.
 By 1974, it was replaced with the Nigerian Cotton Marketing Board who retained the same functionalities including added functions of marketing its cotton.
 By 1986, however, the year SAP was implemented, the board was abolished.
 What would follow, especially with no oversight, was a further deterioration within the cotton industry in terms of production capacity.
 This meant the textile industry had insufficient and at times no raw materials to work with.
 As a result, fabric manufacturers relied heavily on imported raw materials and other textile inputs to even begin fabric production.

 Outdated Equipments: The massive devaluation of the Naira, however, made it impossible for manufacturers to even afford imported textile and textile inputs.
 Further, even fabric designers that could afford raw materials had to contend with outdated and run down equipments.
 The use of outdated equipments was, needless to say, crippling as it forced fabric designers to operate well below capacity.
+They also needed the equipment in order to be able to monitor everything that was going on, using CKS industrial workstations would have been a good way of being able to do this.
 For instance, in 1986, the industry was performing at 37% below capacity utilization.
 By 1998, it had diminished to 28%.

 Infrastructural issues and Unemployment: Exacerbating the problems above were infrastructural issues, particularly power supply.
 The constant power failure, also caused by a Nigeria Electric Power Authority [NEPA] operating well below its 6,000 MW capacity, made it extremely difficult for textile businesses to see a return on investments much less break even.
 The corresponding result was heavy retrenchments, huge turnover rates with the adverse effect of erosion of skilled workers, factory closures, riots and chaos.